-Validation of a new microarray platform for the laboratory

-Through the validation process, the laboratory must establish the performance characteristics of the microarray platform and accompanying software.
+1. Validation of a new CMA test for the laboratory Validation of a new CMA test includes establishing the performance characteristics of the microarray platform and software, in addition to technical data analysis and interpretation.
 The performance characteristics that must be established include the accuracy and precision of results, the analytical sensitivity and specificity, and the reportable ranges.
-Validations should be documented for each array platform used for clinical testing, regardless of whether the laboratory has prior experience with a different platform.
+Validations should be documented for each new clinical CMA test, regardless of whether the laboratory has prior experience with a different platform.

-The reportable range of results includes criteria to identify a CNV and criteria to report a CNV.
-Laboratories, with consideration of the manufacturer's recommendations, should identify the parameters specific to their platform (number of consecutive probes, log, ratios, SNP allele ratios, QC metrics, etc.) that are necessary to conclude that a copy number call represents a true CNV.
-As the functional resolution is a combination of probe density and number of probes necessary to identify a true CNV, the reportable range should be at or above the functional resolution of the platform.
+The reportable range of results includes criteria to identify a copy-number change, and criteria to report it.
+Laboratories, with consideration of the manufacturer's recommendations, should identify the parameters specific to their platform (number of consecutive probes, log2 ratios, SNP allele ratios, QC metrics, etc.) that are necessary to conclude that a copy-number call represents a true copy-number change.
+As the functional resolution is a combination of probe density and number of probes necessary to identify a true copy-number change, the reportable range should be at or above the functional resolution of the platform.
 The reportable range should be determined before the evaluation of the validation set, and data from the familiarization process should be utilized.
 The reportable range may exclude well-characterized benign CNVs.
-If the reportable range is altered for the laboratory, the validation data should be re-evaluated with the new reportable range.
+If the reportable range is altered by the laboratory, the validation data should be re-evaluated with the new reportable range.
 However, if the previously identified validation samples do not contain abnormalities that challenge the altered reportable range, additional samples should be evaluated.

-The accuracy evaluation is accomplished by running a minimum of 30 previously characterized abnormal controls.
-To the extent possible, the laboratory should use abnormal controls that represent abnormalities that the array is designed to detect.
+The accuracy evaluation is accomplished by running a minimum of 30 previously characterized abnormal samples.
+To the extent possible, the laboratory should use abnormal samples that represent abnormalities that the array is designed to detect.
 This should include both autosomal and sex chromosome abnormalities as duplications and deletions on the sex chromosomes may behave differently in each sex.
 Furthermore, blinding the evaluators to the expected abnormalities has the additional benefit of validating the settings, evaluation of data, and reportable range.
-Samples used for validation should represent a variety of findings with various sizes of abnormalities, combinations of gains and losses, various regions of the genome, and some aberrations that challenge the technical limits of detection for reportable DNA gains and losses.
+Samples used for validation should represent a variety of positive results with various sizes of abnormalities, combinations of gains and losses, various regions of the genome, and some aberrations that challenge the technical limits of detection for reportable DNA copy-number gains and losses.

-Sample exchanges with a laboratory that is proficient with a similar microarray platform can provide a good source of samples for validation.
+Sample exchanges in a blind, split-sample comparison with a laboratory that is proficient with microarray technology can provide a good source of samples for validation.
+This sample exchange should include abnormal samples and involve comparison of results at the appropriate detection levels declared by the laboratories.
 Exchange of validated data sets (e.g., array files) between laboratories is recommended for additional experience in data analysis.
+All validation data for multiple disease and sample types, including discordant results and limitations, should be documented.